olivegarden888/Anvi_BlueStampPortfolio/index.md

 - What needs to be completed before your final milestone For my second milestone I finished building my robotic arm

+## Discription

+ For my second milestone it was mostly about building the actually arm and joystick.
+The arm is three jointed so it has three servos.
+The jooystick is connected to the Arduino so that it can move using the code that I make in milestone 3.

+## Challenges

+  During this Milestone I had a couple of challenges like first I could not fit a piece into another one so I had to sandpaper it down so it would fit.
+Anothr challenge that I had was that I didn't screw a screw in properly so because of that the arm was not stable and would not stand on it's own.

+## Next Steps

+  For my next Milestone I am going to finish coding my robotic arm so it can move whenever I move the joystick.

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kOTR2lKDriY?si=Tf3gUGSXZySFV1TE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>